flengyel/Zettel/generated/Zettelkasten-software-inventory.md

-This page records the software inventory, synchronization components, repository tools, and support files used with my digital Zettelkasten.
+This page records the software inventory, synchronization components, repository tools, documentation, and support files used with my digital Zettelkasten.

-Last checked: 2026-07-02T23:32:34-04:00
+Last checked: 2026-07-03T11:06:40-04:00

 ## Zettelkasten software